 I’ve been getting a few 3D Printers sent to me and I’ve quickly realised I need a way of listing these in some kind sensible order – taking into account cost, assembly, ease of use, build quality and features.
 So here is the list – 1 is at the top.
-With all these printers I would not recommend any to be left unattended while printing.

 Cons: Uses three linear bearings instead of four to hold hotbed, price is higher than some other DIY versions.
+Fan inside body is noisy when turned on but seems to quieten down after a while.
+Start-up beeping sounds like the circus just came to town.

 Pros: Adaptable DIY build, good first printer to learn assembly, v-wheels are quieter than linear bearings, large maker community to help fill in blanks, heat bed has insulation underneath which is convenient closest part is acrylic.